mibal-ua/java-labs/lab2/README.md

-### README for Laboratory Work №2: XML and JSON Serializer
+### Laboratory Work №3: XML and JSON Serializer by annotation processing

 ---

 #### **Author**

 Mykhailo Balakhon | IM-22

 #### **Project Description**

-This project is an implementation of **Variant 1** from Laboratory Work №2.
+This project is an implementation of **Variant 1** from Laboratory Work №3.
 The goal is to create a serializer for annotated Java objects into **XML** and **JSON** formats.
 The implementation supports mapping Java object fields to their representations in the serialized output.
 The project demonstrates the use of **annotations** and **reflection** in Java to achieve dynamic serialization.

 ---

 #### **Features**

 - **XML Serialization**: Convert Java objects to XML format with custom field mappings.
 - **JSON Serialization**: Convert Java objects to JSON format with custom field mappings.
 - **Annotations**: Custom annotations to define serialization rules.